gisquick/gisquick-doc/docs/user-interface.rst

 .. figure:: ./img/ui-map-layers.png
    :width: 250px

-   Switch on/off overlayer layers.
+   Switch on/off overlay layers.

 .. tip:: |tip| It is also possible to switch on/off group of layers
    |group-switcher|.

 In this mode layer attribute data can be accessed by
 |layer-attributes|.
-Atrribute table is displayed in bottom part.
+Attribute table is displayed in bottom part.

 .. figure:: ./img/ui-attributes.svg